priyanshu-simformsolutions/quill_html_editor/README.md

 -  **CustomStyleButton** - Let the user add own icons to toolbar styles
 -  **Custom Color** - Let the user add more Colors to the Color Picker
 -  **Custom FontSize** - Let the user add custom font sizes, instead of just Small, Normal, Large & Huge
--  **AsyncImagePickerButton** -  To share picked file to user, to upload it asynchronously and inserts the returned link into the editor
+-  **AsyncImagePickerButton** -  To share picked file to user, to upload it asynchronously and inserts the returned link into the editor - Done
 -  More examples for each available apis

 ------------